Ender-Development/Alchemistry/README.md

 - switched build system to [RetroFuturaGradle](https://github.com/GTNewHorizons/RetroFuturaGradle)
 - switched to the latest kotlin version utilizing [Forgelin-Continuous](https://www.curseforge.com/minecraft/mc-mods/forgelin-continuous)
 - rewrote the config system to allow editing the config in-game
-- added a config option that allows Fission and Fusion Reactors multiblocks to share their respective casings
+- added a config option that allows Fission and Fusion Reactors' multiblocks to share their respective casings
 - fixed custom compounds and elements not being translatable
 - backported reactor and machine textures from the modern version of the mod
 - backported the interactive periodic table